 Eligibility: Eight seasons in the Major Indoor Soccer League during the qualifying period (1984-92), with one all-MISL selection in that period, and 11 games for the U.S. Men's National Team (prior to 1990).
 A midfielder who starred in both the North American Soccer League and the Major Indoor Soccer League.
 Borja, who was born in Ecuador, played four seasons in the NASL between 1981 and 1984, for New York and Team America.
 He was named to the NASL's North American all-star team in 1984 and won an NASL title in 1982 with the New York Cosmos.
 He played eight seasons in the MISL during the period when there was no first-division outdoor league in the United States, for Las Vegas, Wichita and Los Angeles.
 He was a first-team all-MISL selection in 1989, when he was with the Wichita Wings.
-Borja's 11 full internationals for the United States included five World Cup qualifiers in 1984, 1985 and 1988.
-He also was a member of the United States team at the 1984 Olympic Games.
+Borja's 11 full internationals for the United States team at the 1984 Olympic Games.
+Borja was also a member of the U.S. Men's Futsal National Team from 1992 to 1995, helping the team to a runner-up finish at the 1992 FIFA Futsal World Championship.
+He finished his futsal career with seven goals in 11 caps.